Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Is Alberta PNP still accepting overseas applicants in 2026?

 Yes.
 Alberta’s AAIP had 5,791 nominations remaining as of late February 2026.
-For outland candidates without a job offer, the relevant pathway is the Alberta Express Entry Stream — Priority Sectors.
+For outland candidates without a job offer, the relevant pathway is the Alberta Express Entry Stream, Priority Sectors.
 Alberta selects candidates from the federal Express Entry pool.
-You cannot apply directly — you must maintain an active profile and wait for Alberta to issue a Notification of Interest.
+You cannot apply directly.
+Maintain an active profile and wait for Alberta to issue a Notification of Interest.

 What is the minimum CRS score for Alberta PNP without a job offer?